-Both of them also equally can do a great job when handling motion blur of fast pace contents.
-Sony Q9FN may have lower pixel response time than Q6FN but overall, their pixel response time is excellent.
-As the result, when they are playing fast moving images, the picture produced looks very smooth with almost no motion blur visible.
-Following fast moving object, there is only a short ghosting trail where most people may not notice this much.
-The blur that may visible is more due by 60 fps persistence than pixel response time.
-Additionally, for dimming their backlight, both Samsung Q6FN and X900F equally use PWM Dimming System.
-But for this case, X900F uses higher dimming frequency that is 720 Hz while Q6FN use 240 Hz.
-For people who sensitive to flicker, the backlight flicker will be more visible on the screen of Q6FN.
-While on the screen of X900F, since it uses high frequency, the flicker is almost no noticeable.
-Meanwhile, for reducing blurs that caused by 60Fps persistence, Q6FN has an optional 60 Hz BFI mode that flicker the backlight at 60 Hz.
-This will make motion looks clearer, particularly when playing 60 fps contents like sports or video games, but on the other hand, this will make backlight flicker is more noticeable.
-For enabling this feature, you just need to set “Auto Motion Plus” to “custom” and set on “LED Clear Motion”.
-On other hand, Sony X900F may also have an optional BFI mode, but the lowest possible frequency of flickering pattern that accepted is 120 Hz.
-This also can help the motion of 60fps looks clearer, but this is not as effective as on Q6FN and still causes some duplications.
-For you who prefer to no flicker, this may better for you.
-To enable this feature, you must set “Motion Flow” to “Custom” and increase the “Clearness” slider on its picture setting.
+Both series do a great job when handling motion blur for fast paced contents.
+The Sony Q9FN may have a lower pixel response time than the Samsung Q6FN but overall the pixel response time of each is excellent.
+When they are playing fast moving images, the picture produced looks very smooth with almost no motion blur visible.
+Following a fast moving object, there is only a short ghosting trail where most people may not notice this.
+The blur that may be visible is more likely from 60 fps persistence than pixel response time.
+Additionally= for dimming the backlight, both the Samsung Q6FN and the Sony X900F equally use PWM Dimming System.
+The Sony X900F uses a higher dimming frequency that is 720 Hz while the Samsung Q6FN uses 240 Hz.
+For people who might be sensitive to flicker, the backlight flicker will be more noticeable on the screen of the Samsung Q6FN.
+While on the screen of the X900F, since it uses a high frequency, the flicker is almost imperceptible.
+For reducing blur caused by the 60Fps persistence, the Q6FN has an optional 60 Hz BFI mode that will flicker the backlight at 60 Hz.
+This will make motion look clearer, particularly when playing 60 fps content like sports and video games, but on the other hand this could make backlight flicker more noticeable.
+For enabling this feature, you just need to set the “Auto Motion Plus” to “custom” and turn on “LED Clear Motion”.
+The Sony X900F also has an optional BFI mode, but the lowest possible frequency of the flickering pattern accepted is 120 Hz.
+This can help the motion of 60fps looks clearer, but this is not as effective as on the Q6FN and still causes some duplication.
+For you who prefer no flicker, this may be a better option for you.
+To enable this feature, you must set “Motion Flow” to “Custom” and increase the “Clearness” slider on the picture setting.

-Meanwhile, when playing 24p movies, both of them are equally able to do a great job.
-No matter the frame rate of the contents, whether it is native 24p videos like DVD or Blu Ray’s movies, 24p movies from streaming apps like Netflix or Amazon Videos, 24p movies via 60i signal like movies from streaming devices, 24p movies via 60i signal like movies from satellite TV, all of the will be shown clearly and smoothly with judder-free.
-Nevertheless, to make the picture clear with judder-free, you must make some settings.
-For Q6FN, you need to set “Auto Motion Plus” to “Custom” and set both “Blur Reduction” and “Judder Reduction” to”0”, while for X900F, you need to set “MotionFlow” to “True Cinema” and set “CineMotion” to “High”.
+Meanwhile when playing 24p movies, both are equally capable to do a great job.
+No matter the frame rate of the content, whether native 24p video like DVD and Blu Ray’s movies, 24p movies from streaming apps like Netflix and Amazon Video, 24p movies via 60i signal like movies from streaming devices, 24p movies via 60i signal like movies from satellite TV, all of them will be shown clearly and smoothly judder-free.
+To make the picture clear with judder-free, you must make some setting changes.
+For the Q6FN, you need to set “Auto Motion Plus” to “Custom” and then set both the “Blur Reduction” and the “Judder Reduction” to”0”; while for the X900F, you need to set “MotionFlow” to “True Cinema” and then set “CineMotion” to “High”.

-As their major connectivity, both Samsung Q6FN and Sony X900F are equally equipped with 4 HDMI ports.
-All of their HDMI ports are already support HDCP 2.2 and CEC.
-Additionally, they also equally have 1 port that supports ARC (Audi Return Channel).
-Q6FN is on HDMI 4 while X900F is on HDMI 3.
-Meanwhile, for Q6FN, all of its HDMI ports also already support HDMI 2.0 Full while for X900F, which supports HDMI 2.0 are only 2 ports those are HDMI 2 and 3.
-Additionally, in term of the number of USB ports, X900F has a bit more HDMI ports that are 3 ports while Q6FN only has 2 ports.
-All of their USB ports are USB 2.0 and none of them is USB 3.0.
-In addition to USB and HDMI ports, both of them are also equally equipped with 1 RF In, 1 Ethernet port, and 1 Digital Audio Out (optical).
-For X900F it also has Composite IN (AV IN), Analog audio out (mini jack), and IR In for its IR blaster.
+For their major connectivity, both the Samsung Q6FN and the Sony X900F are equally equipped with 4 HDMI ports.
+All their HDMI ports support HDCP 2.2 and CEC.
+Additionally they also have 1 port that supports ARC (Audi Return Channel).
+The Samsung Q6FN is on HDMI 4 while the Sony X900F is on HDMI 3.
+Meanwhile for the Q6FN, all of its HDMI ports also support HDMI 2.0 Full while for the X900F, which supports HDMI 2.0 for only 2 ports those being HDMI 2 and 3.
+Additionally in terms of the number of USB ports, the X900F has one more HDMI port being 3 ports while the Q6FN only has 2 ports.
+All of their USB ports are USB 2.0 compatible and none of them is USB 3.0.
+In addition to USB and HDMI ports, both are equipped with 1 RF In, 1 Ethernet port, and 1 Digital Audio Out (optical).
+For the X900F it also has a Composite IN (AV IN), Analog audio out (mini jack), and IR In for its IR blaster.

-Meanwhile, talking about their input lags, Samsung Q6FN is superior to Sony X900F.
-In “PC” and “Game Mode”, the input lags of Q6FN are excellent that is about 15 ms, no matter the resolution.
-This certainly this is low enough to play any games so feels comfortably and responsively, even for fast paced games that require fast reflexes.
-On the other hand, although not as low as Q6FN, the input lags of X900F at 4K resolution is also still lower than 25 ms that means it is still comfortable for any kind of games.
-But a bit unfortunate, its input lags at 1080p resolution is too high, higher than 40 ms. This means this is only comfortable for casual games while for fast paced games, this may be disappointed.
+When considering input lag, the Samsung Q6FN is superior to the Sony X900F.
+In “PC” and “Game Mode”, the input lag of the Q6FN is excellent at about 15 ms no matter the resolution.
+This means it is low enough to play any game comfortably and responsively, even for fast paced games that require quick reflexes.
+On the other hand, although not as quick as the Q6FN, the input lag of the Sony X900F at 4K resolution is lower than 25 ms which means it is also comfortable for about any kind of game.
+Unfortunately, its input lag at 1080p resolution is too high being higher than 40 ms. This means this is only acceptable for casual games while for fast-paced games you might be disappointed.

-As their smart TV platform, Sony X900F is featuring Sony’s version of Android TV while Samsung Q6FN is featuring Tizen OS 2018.
-Both of these platforms equally have attractive and intuitive user interface and also attractive animations.
-Nevertheless, for navigating, the Tizen OS is easier than Android TV.
-On the home screen of Tizen OS, all shortcuts of apps and menu are located on the customizable “strip” bar at the bottom across the screen.
-To make the navigation is faster, you can move the frequently used apps to the front while the rarely used apps send to the back.
-Meanwhile, on the screen of Android TV, the shortcuts actually are neatly arranged and grouped according to the functions.
-But since preinstalled apps are very much, this makes its home screen is very long., so to see everything, it needs a lot of scrolling.
-Talking about apps provided, there are also a lot of preinstalled apps provided by both of these platforms.
-There are Void service like YouTube, Netflix, Amazon Videos, and more, Games, Web Browser, Live TVs, and many more.
-Both of them also equally have an app store that provide ton of apps, games, and contents.
-For this case, Tizen OS comes with Samsung Apps Store while Google Android TV comes with Google Play Store.
-But since Google Play Store is supported by tons of developers, this certainly makes what provided are more complete than what provided by Samsung apps store.
-Additionally, they also equally have “Home Smart Assistant” and Voice Assistant.
-Android TV comes with Google Voice Assistant and also supports Amazon Alexi while Tizen OS comes with Samsung’s Bixby Voice Assistant and Smart Things.
+For their smart TV platform, the Sony X900F features Sony’s version of Android TV while the Samsung Q6FN is has the Tizen OS 2018.
+Both platforms are equally attractive and provide an intuitive user interface and each have attractive animations.
+For navigating, the Tizen OS is easier than Android TV.
+On the home screen of the Tizen OS, all shortcuts for apps and menu are located on a customizable “strip” bar at the bottom across the screen.
+To make navigation faster, you can move the frequently used apps to the front while the rarely used apps you can send to the back.
+On the screen of Sony Android TV, the shortcuts actually are neatly arranged and grouped according to function.
+Since preinstalled apps are many, this makes the home screen very long to see everything and it needs a lot of scrolling.
+Talking about the apps provided, there are a lot of preinstalled apps provided by both platforms.
+There’s VoD services like YouTube, Netflix, Amazon Video, Games, Web Browser, Live TV, and much more.
+Both also have an app store that provides several apps, games and content.
+The Tizen OS comes with the Samsung Apps Store while Google Android TV comes with the Google Play Store.
+But since the Google Play Store is supported by many developers, this makes what’s provided to be more complete than what’s provided by the Samsung apps store.
+Additionally they also have a “Home Smart Assistant” and Voice Assistant.
+Android TV comes with Google Voice Assistant and supports Amazon Alexi while Tizen OS comes with Samsung’s Bixby Voice Assistant and Smart Things.

-As their controller, both Samsung Q6FN and Sony X900F also equally come with smart remote.
-The remote of X900F is large and have a lot buttons, otherwise, the remote of Q6FN is small and only have few buttons.
-But even so, both of these remote also equally have built-in microphone and combined to each of their voice assistant, this makes both have excellent voice navigation.
-Additionally, they also equally have a universal ability, allow you to control other devices connected on their TV with each of these remote.
-But for this case, Samsung’s remote can works alone while Sony remote needs IR blaster that included in its buying package.
+For their controller, both the Samsung Q6FN and the Sony X900F come with a smart remote.
+The remote of the X900F is large and has a lot buttons, where the remote of the Q6FN is small and only has few buttons.
+Both of these remotes have a built-in microphone and a voice assistant, and each has excellent voice navigation.
+Additionally they both have universal remote ability, allowing you to control other devices connected to their TV with each of these remotes.
+In this case, Samsung’s remote works alone while Sony’s remote needs IR blaster included in its buying package.

 |Performance||Samsung Q6FN||Sony X900F|

-As we have discussed a lot above, each of Samsung Q6FN and Sony X900F has advantages and disadvantages to each other.
-In term of picture quality, Q6FN is superior on black level and color reproduction while X900F is superior on peak brightness.
-Additionally, equally have been maximized for HDR experience, Q6FN and X900F already supports most of HDR format.
-The difference between them is X900F support Dolby Vision while Q6FN support HDR10+.
-Additionally, Q6FN also has lower input lags, makes it is more comfortable when used for playing games particularly for fast paced games, while X900F has better motion handling and has almost flicker free.
-Their smart TV is also equally attractive, but for this case, X900F is superior on the apps provided and voice navigation, while Q6FN is superior on the navigation.
-Both of them also equally have a major shortcoming on viewing angle coverage where their side viewing angle is equally poor.
+As discussed above, the Samsung Q6FN and the Sony X900F have advantages and disadvantages compared to each other.
+In terms of picture quality, the Q6FN is superior on black level and color reproduction while the X900F is superior on peak brightness.
+Each have been maximized for the HDR experience, the Q6FN and the X900F already support most HDR formats.
+The difference between them is where the X900F supports Dolby Vision while the Q6FN supports HDR10+.
+Additionally the Q6FN also has lower input lag, making it more acceptable when used for playing games particularly for fast paced games, while the X900F has better motion handling and is almost flicker free.
+Each smart TV is also attractive, but in this case the Sony X900F is superior for the amount of apps provided and for the voice navigation, while the Samsung Q6FN is superior on the screen navigation.
+Both equally have a major shortcoming on viewing angle coverage where the side viewing angle is equally poor.

-So which is a better choice between them?
-As mentioned above, with the same screen, Sony X900F is sold hundreds dollar more expensive than Q6FN, while their advantages and disadvantages to each other have been discussed a lot above.
-Now, the decision comes back to you according to your own preferences.
-If you need brighter TV, X900F certainly is better for you while if you are searching TV for games, Q6FN certainly is better for you.
+So which is a better choice for you?
+As mentioned above within the same screen size, the Sony X900F is usually more expensive than the Samsung Q6FN, while the advantages and disadvantages for each have been discussed above.
+Now the decision is yours according to your own preferences.
+If you need a brighter TV, the Sony X900F would be better for you while if you’re searching for a TV for games, the Samsung Q6FN would be better for you.